M-o-a-T/moat-kv/docs/source/tutorial.rst

          ret = client.set(P("one.two.three"), value=("Test",v[1]+1,False), chain=res.chain)
          assert res.chain != ret.chain

-The ``chain`` parameter is important: it tells DistKV which change caused the old value.
+The ``chain`` parameter is important: it tells MoaT-KV which change caused the old value.
 So if somebody else changes your ``one.two.three`` entry while your program was running, you get a collision and the ``set`` fails.